The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Expected neutrino rate from

 \section{Expected neutrino rate from \SN}

-Although we have shown that the \IC/\SN coincidence is not at a statistically significant level (which is severely affected by the poor reconstruction of the neutrino event itself), we cannot, at the same time, rule out the multi-messenger association.
-Therefore, we can draw some simple considerations in the context of \SN being a neutrino source in light of the evidence of CSM interaction from our spectroscopic observations (see Sec. \ref{sec:spectroscopy}).
+Although we have shown that the \IC/\SN coincidence is not at a statistically significant level (which is severely affected by the poor reconstruction of the neutrino event itself), we cannot simultaneously rule out the multimessenger association.
+Therefore, we can draw some simple considerations in the context of \SN being a neutrino source in light of the evidence of CSM interaction from our spectroscopic observations (see Sect. \ref{sec:spectroscopy}).